 This should go without saying, but your picture should match your genre.
 Could you imagine if Stephen King's It had a cute puppy on the cover?
-The reader would sure be in for a surprise.
+The reader would surely be in for a surprise.

-And remember, your photo shouldn't just fit your genre.
+Remember, your photo shouldn't just fit your genre.
 It should also support your specific book.

 Should You Include Deeper Messages within Your Cover?

 One of my favorite examples shown above is Against Happiness.
 What do you think of when you picture a smiley face?
-I'll go to wager you thought of a simple yellow and black face.
+I'll go to wager you thought of a simple yellow and black, emoji-like grin.
 It's iconic.